alpo-p/reciper/README.md

   <img src="Reciper-logo.png">
 </p>

 A hobby project for browsing, liking and sharing food recipes.
 A Fullstack React Native app built with Typescript.
 "Instagram for recipes".
+[Backend repository here](https://github.com/alpo-p/reciper_backend).

 - [See a demo video of the app](https://photos.app.goo.gl/v9hqFFD199kJyVUu9) OR